MacKellar History, Family Crest & Coats of Arms

 Early Notables of the MacKellar family (pre 1700)

-More information is included under the topic Early MacKellar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 90 words (6 lines of text) are included under the topic Early MacKellar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacKellar family to Ireland